 Digital Works was born from our observation that the best conversations at conferences come, often, not from the speakers themselves, but triggered by questions asked to speakers or between the delegates during the coffee break or in the pub.
 There was also a frustration that digital folk in the arts, who are all-too-often lumbered with a head-spinning array of things they’re expected to be experts in, are rarely given the opportunity to come together and discuss things.

-Digital Works #4 will be in December 2017, date and venue tbc.
+Digital Works #5 will take place in early March 2018, venue tbc.

 if you are interested in speaking at, attending or hosting a future Digital Works event then please drop us a note: firstname.lastname@example.org.